Wealthsimple Trade Review 2025

 • Employment information

-Once you’ve linked a bank account, you can move money into your account (you should be able to deposit up to $1500 instantly, but larger transactions can take about 3 days) and then begin investing.
+Once you’ve linked a bank account, you can move money into your account (you should be able to deposit up to $1500 instantly, but larger transactions can take up to 5 days) and then begin investing.

 If you have a Wealthsimple Invest account you can use your existing credentials to open an account, but your accounts will be separate.
-You can have separate TFSAs, RRSPs, and personal accounts with both Wealthsimple Trade and Wealthsimple Invest.
+You can have separate TFSAs, RRSPs, personal accounts, and more with both Wealthsimple Trade and Wealthsimple Invest.

 Wealthsimple Trade Welcome Bonus